Volunteering

 Why volunteer for us?

-We are a charity made up of volunteers and paid staff who help deliver the services we provide to those who need us most.
+We’re a compassionate team of volunteers and employees, dedicated to providing invaluable services to those who rely on us most.
 See more at What we do and About us or watch this helpful short video here

-We are friendly and welcoming and strive to work in an environment where everyone feels valued, appreciated and part of a team.
-We are committed to equality and diversity and offer a range of opportunities to people of all ages and backgrounds to find challenging and rewarding opportunities which reflects availability, objectives, ambitions and passions.
+We are a friendly and inclusive organisation, dedicated to fostering an environment where everyone feels valued, appreciated, and part of a cohesive team.
+Our commitment to equality and diversity drives us to provide a variety of opportunities for individuals of all ages and backgrounds.
+We aim to offer challenging and rewarding roles that align with their availability, objectives, ambitions, and passions.

 Our comprehensive team fully supports volunteers by providing necessary training and development as well as continuously offering support and supervision.